swimminghole

 Lower Falls At Graveyard Fields Royalty Free Stock Photo

-Bridge over River in Forest Royalty Free Stock Photo
+Pedestrian wood walking bridge over upper Buttermilk Creek gorge in winter Royalty Free Stock Photo

 Hemlock Waterfall summer swimminghole at Cornell